kinturkt/Password-Generator/README.md

 Your password can be any combination of letters, numbers, and symbols (ASCII-standard characters only).
 The following python code will help you to automatically generate a strong password that can be used for any purpose.
+The code written is easy to understand, I had imported one python library called 'random' which makes my code very easy.